TheGreatPintoJ/PintoKits/README.md

 - Give kits to players
 - Tab completion for kit commands
 - Dynamic permissions for kit access
-- Starting kits, to give a player a kit on first join
+- Starting kits, to give a player a kit on join (optionally only first join)

 ## Installation